Vancouver Rise FC: Organization

 Vancouver Whitecaps co-owner Greg Kerfoot holds a majority ownership in the club, though it operates with a degree of autonomy from the Whitecaps, including managing its own media relations.
 Alongside Kerfoot, Christine Sinclair holds a minority ownership.
 Former HSBC executive Sinead King serves as the club's president and chief business officer, while Stephanie Labbé, the general manager of the Whitecaps' women's programs and a former national team player, serves as the club's sporting director.
 In April 2025, Robyn Gayle took over as interim sporting director after Labbé went on maternity leave.
-The club's director of partnerships is Rachel Orris.